 We have covered Bursaries, Grants and Scholarships, in a previous article on the site.
-However, many students may struggle to understand just exactly where you can actually get a Bursary, Grant or Scholarship from, so as a result, we have made a small, but informative guide to inform you of the many different routes that you can take to finding a Bursary, Grant or Scholarship that will suit you, so let’s dive on in, shall we!?
+However, many students may struggle to understand just exactly where you can get a bursary, grant or scholarship from, so as a result, we have made a small, but informative guide to inform you of the many different routes that you can take to find the one that suits you, so let’s dive on in, shall we!?

-Grants and Bursaries are very rarely paid back because it isn’t necessarily required as they are created for the sole purpose of helping students that are unable to pay it back.
-However, Scholarships, are a different story.
-They are not always necessarily paid back, but some Scholarships may have stipulations in their contracts that require you to pay them back if any of the various academic requirements are not met.
+Grants and bursaries are very rarely paid back because it isn’t necessarily required as they are created for the sole purpose of helping students that are unable to pay it back.
+However, scholarships, are a different story.
+They are not necessarily paid back, but some scholarships may have stipulations in their contract that require you to pay them back if any of the various academic requirements are not met.
 Basically put, always read the small print!

 Well, you won’t need to go scouring your way through to page seven of the Google results for this one!
-There are plenty of ways to see.
 As with our Mental Health at University guide, we have provided you with a table of various grants, scholarships and bursaries that are available at the bottom of this very guide!

 However, there are also other places to look other than University Compare.
-If you are still currently at school and are interested in finding out more, we recommend that you make your way over to the careers department; these guys will have all of the information that you need and will talk you through how to apply for either a Bursaries, Grants or Scholarship.
+If you are still currently at school and are interested in finding out more, we recommend that you make your way over to the careers department; these guys will have all of the information that you need and will talk you through how to apply.

-Once you have selected the grants, bursaries or scholarships that are available for you, we recommend that you call the people providing the grants, bursaries or scholarships and apply through whichever processes that they have and then contact your university.
-Most of the grants, bursaries or scholarships that you can apply for, will be provided by your university anyway, so you will often need to apply through them.
+Once you have selected the grants, bursaries or scholarships that are available for you, we recommend that you call the relevant organisation, and apply through whichever processes that they have and then contact your university.
+Most of them, will be provided by your university anyway, so you will often need to apply through them.

 |Savoy Educational Trust||This is aimed more towards students that are looking to complete a Hospitality and Catering degree or a Food Science degree, as this provides you with funds for fees, equipment and any uniform that you may potentially need.|

-These are the best ones to go to, for you, we recommend, however, that you get these sorted as soon as is humanly possible, even when you have officially been accepted or have gone through Clearing, then you need to be aware of the various grants, bursaries or scholarships that are available to you and you need to apply as soon as possible.
-And make sure that you have completed your UCAS application and that you have written or started writing your personal statement, although we recommend that you have it completed.
+These are the best ones to go to,and we recommend that you get these sorted as soon as is humanly possible, even when you have officially been accepted or have gone through Clearing, then you need to be aware of the various grants, bursaries or scholarships that are available to you and you need to apply as soon as possible.
+Make sure that you have completed your UCAS application and that you have written or started writing your personal statement, although we recommend that you have it completed.

 Well, it looks like the all-expenses-paid trip to Bora Bora is on you then, right?
 We’re kidding, that’s absolutely not what you should do!
-We recommend that you look into some student budgeting tips and see how you can keep your costs down, you can still even use some student loyalty cards and discounts, too.
+We recommend that you look into some student budgeting tips and see how you can keep your costs down, you can even use some student loyalty cards and discounts, too.
 It may be money to help you out, but it still runs out, like anything else.
-Even if you have some money available afterwards, make sure that you reapply next year, otherwise, you may find yourself missing out on even more money!
+Even if you have some money available afterwards, make sure that you reapply next year, otherwise, you may find yourself missing out!

 There you have it!
-All the ins and outs of grants, bursaries or scholarships and how to apply for them and where you can find them.
+All the ins and outs of grants, bursaries and scholarships, how to apply and where you can find them.
 Take a look at the table above and see the best places to grab any potential grants, bursaries or scholarships and see what you’re eligible for, nothing’s impossible with regards to money, so make sure that you do all your research, good luck!